On the 3rd October 1936, the Illustrated London News carried a positive notice about a new drama anthology, which it said:

 Sally.
 Yes, Ah am getting’ notions.
 It’s about time some of us in Hanky Park started getting’ notions.
 Y’ call ‘um y’r friends, that pack o’dirty owld women?
 Oh, Ah’m not blaming ‘um – that’s what Hanky Park’s done for ‘um.
 It’s what it does to all the women.
 It’s what it’ll do for you, ma … yes, it will! … and me, too!
 We’ll all go t’ same road – poverty an’ pawnshops an’ dirt an’ drink!
 Well, ah’m not going that road, and neither are you, if Ah can help it.
 Ah’m goin’ t’ fight it – me an’ Larry’s goin’ t’ fight it – an Ah’m starting now. (p.294).

 The speech indicates Sally’s emergence as a fighter against the conditions of Hanky Park, which, as she argues reproduce themselves because generation after generation of women are in the same trap which forces them to reproduce poverty because they never have enough money to do anything else.
 The three older women are denounced by Sally, but she also realises that they are what they are because that is all Hanky Park allows them to be.
 A cup of tea, a drop of gin, a bet, and the free entertainment of gossip – of which séance and fortune-telling are only specialised forms – is all that they can access.
-Since they have pensions and/or have no children still at home, they are a relative elite, with some surplus time and sometimes some surplus small change – but it is a very lowly elite and one which does not have the means or inclination for altruism.
+Since these older women have pensions and/or have no children still at home, they are a relative elite in Hanky Park, with some surplus time and sometimes some surplus small change – but it is a very lowly elite and one which does not have the means or inclination for altruism (with the partial exception of Mrs Bull).
 Sally – partly because she has met Larry’s ideas about the possibility of a different kind of life – is determined to break free, and this speech shows her taking her first steps into agency and away from accepting Hanky Park as normality, as what is to be expected.
 Once Larry has died after the march against the Means Test, it is a fight she can feels she can only pursue through unorthodox means, and indeed it might be said that her ‘escape’ to live as Sam Grundy’s mistress (for a time) in order to get her father and brother jobs is really a defeat, an admission that she too can find no real way out of the conditions of Hanky Park.

 I knew that I had put my foot in it the instant I received the shut-eye look of disdain which was reserved for exhibitions of ignorance or bad manners.

 I think Elizabeth Greenwood would have approved of the Nelson Anthology of Modern Drama and her son’s presence in it.
-Perhaps the only problem would have been the price – three shillings beyond the Greenwood family’s modest means.
+Perhaps the only problem would have been the price – three shillings beyond the Greenwood family’s modest means for book buying.

 Note 1.
 When he described Sadler’s Wells as a ‘poor, wounded old playhouse’, according to the Sadler’s Wells history web-site: https://www.sadlerswells.com/about-us/history/.Though always known professionally as S.R.
 Littlewood, he was Samuel Robinson Littlewood (1875 – 1963) and his Times obituary records that he had been a drama critic for fifty years (12/8/1963).